-Legislation Regulatory instrument within the master planned area Relationship to the Port Overlay Action for Development Assessment Action for Plan-Making Planning Act Local planning instruments including the MRC Planning Scheme The planning scheme and the port overlay apply.
-The port overlay prevails to the extent of any inconsistency Not applicable MRC must consider the content of the port overlay when making or amending local planning instruments under the Planning Act Planning Act Port of Hay Point Land Use Plan Port of Mackay Land Use Plan The land use plan and the port overlay apply.
-The port overlay prevails to the extent of any inconsistency Not applicable Not applicable Transport Infrastructure Act Port of Hay Point Land Use Plan Port of Mackay Land Use Plan The port overlay prevails to the extent of any inconsistency Not applicable NQBP must consider the content of the port overlay when making or amending a land use plan under the Transport Infrastructure Act
+Table 1 - Relationship of the port overlay to other legislation and regulatory instruments Legislation Regulatory instrument within the master planned area Relationship to the Port Overlay Action for Development Assessment Action for Plan-Making Planning Act 2016 Local planning instruments including the MRC Planning Scheme The planning scheme and the port overlay apply.
+The port overlay prevails to the extent of any inconsistency Section 1.4 "How to use port overlay in development assessment" MRC must consider the content of the port overlay when making or amending local planning instruments under the Planning Act Planning Act 2016 Port of Hay Point Land Use Plan Port of Mackay Land Use Plan The land use plan and the port overlay apply.
+The port overlay prevails to the extent of any inconsistency Refer to Section 1.4 "How to use port overlay in development assessment" Not applicable Planning Regulation 2017 Planning Regulation 2017 The State Development Assessment Provisions and the port overlay both apply Refer to Section 1.4 "How to use port overlay in development assessment" Not Applicable Transport Infrastructure Act 1994 Port of Hay Point Land Use Plan Port of Mackay Land Use Plan The port overlay prevails to the extent of any inconsistency Refer to Section 1.4 "How to use port overlay in development assessment" NQBP must consider the content of the port overlay when making or amending a land use plan under the Transport Infrastructure Act

+Section 3

-Section 3Strategic direction
+Strategic direction